mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 ## Running On Premises
-After this, to trigger the use case you just need to hit the local HTTP endpoint with the port you configured in [common.properties](../blob/master/src/main/resources/common.properties).
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/generatereport` and this will create a CSV report and send it to the mails set.
+After this, to trigger the use case you just need to hit the local HTTP endpoint with the port you configured in the src/main/resources/common.properties file.
+If this is, for instance, `9090` then browse to `http://localhost:9090/generatereport` which creates a CSV report and sends it to the mails set.

 ### Where to Download Anypoint Studio and the Mule Runtime